Lost-Outpost/lost-legacy/README.md

 # Introduction

-Lost Legacy is a modlist.
+Lost Legacy is a Skyrim modlist focused on adding lots of new quest and new lands mods, tons of Legacy of the Dragonborn displays, power fantasy gameplay (full enai + vokriinator), pretty graphics, and optional survival mechanics!

 ### Minimum Specs
-LOL this needs updating :D
+This needs testing on more systems, but on my system I typically get 45-60fps in most areas of the game, and some dense areas like Riften I may drop down to 35-45.
+Performance options for the modlist are being worked on.
+My specs:
+GTX 1080
+Intel i7-8700k
+32 GB DDR4 3200 RAM

 ### Gameplay

-Lost Legacy seeks to modify Skyrim in the least intrusive way to keep what makes the vanilla game great, while introducing new and fun things to find and do.
+Lost Legacy changes the gameplay pretty heavily!
+It includes the full EnaiRim suite (Vokriinator is the perk mod, which combines Vokrii and Ordinator for HUGE perk trees).
+There are enhanced combat mechanics including adding the ability to dodge, and even some extra fun things like a paraglider for you to soar across the landscape!
 You can find a summary of all changes on the [Gameplay Changes](GAMEPLAY.md) page.

 ### Community

-Support is offered in [The Lost Outpost](https://discord.gg/T7AmHRvVxr) server and in the [Issues](https://github.com/Lost-Outpost/lost-legacy/issues) section of the Lost Legacy GitHub.
+Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu) server and in the [Issues](https://github.com/Lost-Outpost/lost-legacy/issues) section of the Lost Legacy GitHub.
 If you have any questions following the add-on's instructions or if you find a typo or any other mistake in the documentation, feel free to report in the Lost Outpost Discord server's support channel.

 ### List Contents

-You can browse the full list contents [here](https://loadorderlibrary.com/lists/lostlegacy-prealpha) if you want to know exactly what you're getting.
+You can browse the full list contents [here](https://loadorderlibrary.com/lists/lostlegacy) if you want to know exactly what you're getting.

 # Installation